Arhavi: Vegetation

 From the shore about 750 meters high, the court broad-leaved coastal forest, with lush, dense forest formations is also a rich forest, six formations from the ink of this upgrade step, "Colchicine Flora" with the name that is recognized.
 This step is the dominant tree trees red beard.
 Other types of beech, chestnut, linden species, Hornbeam, Elm, and Sycamore creates.
 And Elm trees along the river valleys of the Red Beard The forests up to the upper limit.
 Beech communities in common between 600 and 1200 meters to 1500 meters in height up to.
 Maroon communities, 500–600 meters in height are seen as rare as the horn up to 1800–1900 meters.
 The persimmon and wild cherry, but 400–500 feet high up to be seen.
 Still other species up to this height as karrışık Laurel, Melia azedarach and boxwood tree is seen.
 Hopa is true in part can be found in yellow pine.

 Quarters

 The town Arhavi consists of 7 quarters: Aşağı Hacılar, Cumhuriyet, Kale, Musazade, Yemişlik, Yukarı Hacılar and Boğaziçi.

 Population

-According to the 2010 census, the population of the district is 19319.
-15,610 live in the district center.
-96% literacy rate.

-Except as related to district centers connected to the district center, a resort Ortaç downloads, comprises 30 villages and seven quarters.